k64t34/Map_Election.sourcemod/README.md

 SourceMod plugin for votemap

-Plugin Category:Server Management,General Purpose
+Plugin Category:Server Management
 Plugin Game:Any (But tested in CS:S only)
-Plugin Description: Allow easy addition of custom votes using configuration files
+Plugin Description:

 Title:Map Election
 Feature list: